 Your body on stress…

-Stress turns on our sympathetic nervous system, the “fight or flight response,” pumping out epinephrine from our adrenal glands and raising blood sugar levels to get us out of the situation.
+Stress turns on our sympathetic nervous system, the “fight or flight response,” pumping out epinephrine from our adrenal glands and cortisol, which raises blood sugar levels and blood pressure to get us out of the situation.
 While this is a natural mechanism, its overuse can be detrimental.

 Cortisol is actually needed in higher levels earlier in the day, to get us going, then wanes off in the evening so we can sleep, but if it’s in high gear at night, trying to help our bodies handle stress, we won’t sleep.
 It’s over production can also cause excess belly fat.

-And after a surge in our blood sugar, our bodies need to replenish the loss, so what do we go for?...anything that will give us immediate energy: donuts, coffee, cookies, sweet tea, anything sweet!
+And after a surge of glucose released by the liver, our pancreas starts secreting insulin in an effort to maintain our blood sugar levels.
+When we later hit a blood sugar dip, our bodies need to replenish the loss, so what do we go for?...anything that will give us immediate energy: donuts, coffee, cookies, sweet tea, anything sweet!
 This creates a cycle that I’m sure many of us are familiar with.